partz2510/cloud-log-analyzer/README.md

 This will:

-Parse the JSON log file
+1.Parse the JSON log file

-Detect failed logins and high-latency events
+2.Detect failed logins and high-latency events

-Export alerts to **output/alerts_summary.csv**
+3.Export alerts to output/alerts_summary.csv

-Generate a visualization chart in **output/summary_bar.png**
+4.Generate a visualization chart in output/summary_bar.png